Austria vaccine mandate to take effect, but few emulating it

 In Britain, vaccination is compulsory for nursing home staff, and the government had planned to expand the requirement to frontline health care workers starting in April.
 It’s now reconsidering that decision amid concern about staff shortages.
 Calls last fall for mandatory vaccines in Belgium have faded.

 Greece last month imposed a vaccination mandate for people 60 and older.
-Italy followed this week with a mandate under which anyone over 50 faces a one-time 100-euro fine if they are not vaccinated.
+Italy followed this week with a mandate under which anyone over 50 faces a one-time 100-euro fine if they aren’t vaccinated.

 Outside Europe, Ecuador announced in December that vaccination against the coronavirus would be mandatory for most citizens.